Birthday Wishes from The Haskell House: Helen Gulish Turns 99!

 Birthday Announcements are a free service brought to you by The Haskell House.

 The Haskell House, a new venue located at 500 Main Street in Clarion, is now booking weddings, banquets, parties, and other events.
-To book an event, visit Facebook.com/HaskellHouse.
+To book an event, visit Facebook.com/HaskellHouse or call or text (814) 227-8054.

 Copyright © 2020 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.